shanu0x17/cisco-ethical-hacker/docs/Module-3.md

   - Scapy is one of pentesters' favorite tools and frameworks.
 Scapy is a very comprehensive Python-based framework or ecosystem for packet generation

 - As a penetration tester, you can use tools like Wireshark, tshark, and tcpdump to collect packet captures for packet inspection and eavesdropping
+### Vulnerability scanning:
+- The primary method is to identify the version of the software that is running on the open service and try to match it with an already known vulnerability
+- Keep in mind that these results are often false positives and need to be validated
+### Types of Vulnerability Scans
+- An unauthenticated scan shows only the network services that are exposed to the network.
+The scanner attempts to enumerate the ports open on the target host, do not use credentials to scan a target
+- An authenticated scan requires you to provide the scanner with a set of credentials that have root-level access to the system
+- A discovery scan is primarily meant to identify the attack surface of a target.
+A port scan is a major part of what a discovery scan performs
+- A full scan typically involves enabling every scanning option in the scan policy.
+The options vary based on the scanner, but most vulnerability scanners have their categories of options defined similarly
+- There are sometimes situations in which you must scan an environment that is in a production state.
+In such situations, there is typically a requirement for running a scan without alerting the defensive position of the environment; such a scan is called a stealth scan.
+Vulnerability scanners are pretty noisy; however, there are some options you can configure to make a scan quieter
+- A passive vulnerability scanner monitors and analyzes the network traffic.
+Based on the traffic it sees, it can determine what the topology of the network consists of and what service the hosts on the network are listening on
+- Compliance scans are network and application tests (scans) typically driven by the market or governance that the environment serves and regulatory compliance

 ---